What are Dark Pool Trades?

 2. The lack of price transparency may result in trades filled closer to the mid-point of the quoted bid-ask spread

-A common criticism of dark pools is that enough volume traded through dark pools could result in stock prices on public exchanges not reflecting the actual market value.
+A common criticism of dark pools is that if there is enough volume traded through dark pools, stock prices on public exchanges may not reflect the actual market value.

 While the above scenario may work out well for the investment bank selling the shares, consider a retail investor who just purchased shares of the company the investment bank just sold 400,000 shares on a dark pool.